 Amazon Camera Modality

-I spent my first two years at Amazon working on the biggest redesign of Camera launched in Amazon's mobile app that included a multitude of skillsets from a complete overhaul of the mobile experience to building out an end-end information architecture and visual specification.
+I spent two years at Amazon working on the biggest redesign of Camera launched in Amazon's mobile app that included a multitude of skillsets from a complete overhaul of the mobile experience to building out an end-end information architecture and visual specification.
 Customers can engage a variety of camera-based activities, to make their shopping experience easier, such as searching with visual search, barcode scanning, seeing inside their Amazon package, adding a gift card to their account, previewing products in augmented reality and more!

 Content Architecture in Swipe Approach

 Each mode exists to make customers more successful in achieving a particular activity like finding a product faster, getting better results, exploring the Amazon catalogue visually.
 The features architectured in modes have significantly distinct interaction and post-recognition experience as compared to the default mode: product search.
 Because they were highly unrelated, the content architecture (from 'mode' title, to results display, to filtering, to browsing) had to be simple enough for customers to quickly understand each, especially when deeplinking from outside of the camera, or from ad campaigns.
 Customers easily understood how to swipe between options and how the titles related to the camera activity.

 Launched across all locales Aug 2017, the 'modes' Sheet shows the various Camera features customers can engage with including Product Search, Package X-Ray, Barcode Scanner, SmileCode Scanner, AR View and Stickers, to help customers see all their options and get their choice out of the way.
 This was our first launched solution, in order to support a growing number of 'modes'.
 I focused on helping customers maintain where they are in the experience and have an easy to change 'modes,' without interfering with the other CTAs being displayed.